node-red/node-red-docker/docker-custom/README.md

 ## 4. **Advanced Configuration**

 `Dockerfile.custom` can be modified as required.
-To add more applications the `install_devtools.sh` can be modified as needed.
+To add more applications the `scripts/install_devtools.sh` can be modified as needed.